Vyral/jeff-quintin/_drafts/business-spotlight-the-farm-stand-at-14th.md

 {% include youtube.html %}

-Have you heard of The Farm Stand at 14th?
-In today’s episode of our “Business Spotlight” series, we will be checking out this great new spot on the boardwalk.
+<center>Have you heard of The Farm Stand at 14th?
+In today’s episode of our “Business Spotlight” series, we will be checking out this great new spot on the boardwalk.</center>

 Today on “Business Spotlight,” we’re taking a look inside a great new restaurant: The Farm Stand at 14th.&nbsp;